-- hsd\baseline: This task is performed twice; users should focus on the output from the second instance, which follows line masking.
-The task produces plots gridded by right ascension and declination that show the spectral data before and after baseline subtraction (see Figure 5.19) and also provides maps that provide a first look at the spectral line detections in the target data.
-If the baseline subtraction has been performed well, the line-free data (shown in blue) in the spectra after baseline subtraction should have values near 0 Jy/beam, and the fitting function (shown in red) should be similar to the line-free data.
-The cyan regions show where spectral lines have been identified in the data, while the horizontal red bars in the top panels show the additional masks that corresponds to channels having large deviation, which effectively are any spectral features including the ones not detected or validated in the line detection stage.
-It is important to ensure that all such features have been identified in the second instance of this step.
-From late Cycle 7 onwards, an additional set of plots will show the baseline flatness after baseline subtraction.
-Spectral lines should be identified (in cyan) and flagged (as shown by the red bars) in these plots as well. - hsd\blflag: Additional flagging commands should only comprise a few percent of the data in the EB (as indicated by the "Additional" column).
-Contact the your ARC or ARC node if an EB has additional flagging higher than this, as this may point to problematic data. - hsd\imaging: This task creates spectral profile maps, channel maps, baseline RMS maps, maximum intensity maps and contamination plots.
+- hsd_blflag: Additional flagging commands should only comprise a few percent of the data in the EB (as indicated by the "Additional" column).
+Contact one of the ARCs or ARC nodes if an EB has additional flagging higher than this, as this may point to problematic data. - hsd_imaging: This task creates spectral profile maps, channel maps, baseline RMS maps, moment maps and contamination plots.
 The spectral profile map should be inspected for baseline flatness, and atmospheric lines should not be misidentified as spectral features.
 If ripples are found in the baselines (possibly resulting from too large a distance between ON and OFF positions), then the baseline fitting may need to be repeated manually or on a narrower frequency interval around the line of interest.
 The RMS maps should be smooth without any bright peaks or holes.
 If this is not the case, the data may need additional baseline flagging.
-For very bright astronomical line emission, the target emission may be flagged in hsd\blflag; to restore this emission, hsd\blflag needs to be re-run with different parameters.
+For very bright astronomical line emission, the target emission may be flagged in hsd_blflag; to restore this emission, hsd_blflag needs to be re-run with different parameters.
 The contamination plots (displayed from late Cycle 7 onwards), which come in sets of three, are important to assess whether the spectra are contaminated by emission in the OFF position.
 In each set, the left panel shows the peak signal-to-noise in the spectra for blank parts of the sky, and the right panel shows in red a line-free spectrum with, if present, atmospheric features.
 Any dips that do not coincide with atmospheric lines may come from spectral lines in the OFF position.
-Users are recommended to contact their ARC or ARC node if any of the above mentions problems occur.
+Users should contact their ARC or ARC node if any of these problems occur.

-More information on the tasks of the single dish pipeline is available in the Pipeline User Guides and Reference Manuals on the ALMA Science Pipeline website.
+More information on the tasks of the single dish ALMA Pipeline is available in the ALMA Science Pipeline User's Guides and Reference Manuals on the ALMA Science Pipeline website.